Nexmo/station/_documentation/concepts/guides/glossary.md

     * Virtual numbers
     * US Short Codes

-* Analyse the success rates for your communication using the Nexmo APIs:
+* Analyze the success rates for your communication using the Nexmo APIs:
     * Measure conversion
     * Track and troubleshoot message delivery
     * Make data-driven decisions